Spring-Boot-Individual-Project-ADP/.github/profile/README.md

 * Can use the frontend (or Postman) to get, create, update, and delete events
 * Can use *Postman (only)* to get, create, update, and delete registrations

+In order to test the backend, you can download the Postman requests collection and then export that into Postman.

 ------------------------------
 ### Instructions